-11. In Chapter 1 RISK FACTORS, the text under the header 1.4.1 Risk of less access to and higher cost of funding shall be deleted and replaced as follows:
+10. In Chapter 1 RISK FACTORS, the text under the header 1.4.1 Risk of less access to and higher cost of funding shall be deleted and replaced as follows:

 "The financial crisis, the Eurozone sovereign debt crisis as well as the general macroeconomic environment, at times during a period around fifteen years ago adversely affected the availability and cost of funding for European banks.
 This was due to several factors, including a sharp increase in the perception of bank credit risk due to exposure to sovereign debt in particular, credit rating downgrades of sovereigns and of banks, and debt market speculation.
 Many European banks, including the BNPP Group, at various points during these periods experienced restricted access to wholesale debt markets for institutional investors and to the interbank market, as well as a general increase in their cost of funding.
-More recently, in the context of the COVID-19 health crisis the European Central Bank (the "ECB") set up refinancing facilities designed to foster banks' financing of the economy (Targeted Longer-Term Refinancing Options or "TLTRO"), on which the BNPP Group has drawn.
-Such adverse credit market conditions may reappear in the event of a change in monetary policy (as seen, for example, with the worsening inflation and rapid rise of interest rates, as well as the end of "quantitative easing" and the changes to the TLTRO terms and conditions, in 2022 and 2023), a recession, prolonged stagnation of growth, deflation, "stagflation" (sluggish growth accompanied by inflation), another sovereign debt crisis or sovereign borrower ratings downgrades in the BNPP Group's key markets, political instability, new forms of financial crises, factors relating to the financial industry or the economy in general (including the economic consequences of the invasion of Ukraine or the conflict in the Middle East) or to the BNPP Group in particular.
+Such adverse credit market conditions may reappear in the event of a change in monetary policy (as seen, for example, with respect to worsening inflation, in 2022 and 2023), a recession, prolonged stagnation of growth, deflation, "stagflation" (sluggish growth accompanied by inflation) or another sovereign debt crisis in particular in France should it fail to reduce its level of indebtedness (due to political or institutional deadlock or for any other reason).
+Such conditions could also reemerge following a sovereign borrower ratings downgrade in the BNPP Group's key markets, in particular due to excessive political instability (such as has occurred in France since the dissolution of the Assemblée nationale on 9 June 2024 and which has led to renewed volatility on financial markets and the widening of the credit spread of the French Obligation Assimilable du Trésor ("OAT") against, in particular, the German Bund (German sovereign bond), followed by the downgrading of France's credit rating by Moody's in December 2024 and the subsequent downgrading of several French banking institutions), new forms of financial crisis and factors relating to the financial industry or the economy in general (including the economic consequences of the war in Ukraine or the conflicts in the Middle East) or to the BNPP Group in particular.
 In such a case, the effect on the liquidity, balance sheet strength and cost of funding of European financial institutions in general or the BNPP Group in particular could be materially adverse and have a negative impact on the BNPP Group's results of operations and financial condition."

-12. In Chapter 1 RISK FACTORS, the text under the header 1.4.2 Risks of protracted market declines shall be deleted and replaced as follows:
+11. In Chapter 1 RISK FACTORS, the text under the header 1.4.2 Risks of protracted market declines shall be deleted and replaced as follows:

-"In some of the BNPP Group's businesses, particularly Global Markets (which represented 17% of the BNPP Group's revenue in 2023) and Asset/Liability Management, protracted market movements, particularly asset price declines, can reduce the level of activity in the market or reduce market liquidity.
+"In some of the BNPP Group's businesses, particularly Global Markets (which represented 18% of the BNPP Group's revenue in 2024) and Asset/Liability Management, protracted market movements, such as asset price declines, can reduce the level of activity in the market or reduce market liquidity.
 These developments can lead to material losses if the BNPP Group cannot close out deteriorating positions in a timely way.
 This is particularly true for assets that are intrinsically illiquid.
 Assets that are not traded on stock exchanges or other public trading markets, such as certain derivative contracts between financial institutions, may have values that the BNPP Group calculates using models rather than publicly-quoted prices.
 Monitoring the deterioration of prices of assets like these is difficult and could lead to significant unanticipated losses.